-- a.
+a.
 An error in procedure, which prejudiced the process to the extent that the participant was denied a fundamentally fair hearing as a result of the error.
 Procedural flaws alone are not grounds for an appeal.
-Significant procedural errors that may have affected the verdict or sanction will be considered; or - b.
+Significant procedural errors that may have affected the verdict or sanction will be considered; or b.
 The emergence of new evidence that could not have been previously discovered and that, had it been represented at the initial hearing, would have substantially affected the original decision of the hearing body.

 The student, group, or organization being disciplined must specify in detail why they believe they are entitled to an appeal.
-Based on its merit, the request for appeal will be reviewed by the Executive Director of Residential Life and Student Conduct or his or her designee.
+Based on its merit, the request for appeal will be reviewed by the Assistant Vice President of Student Affairs and Campus Life or his or her designee.
 A request for appeal which does not clearly raise, in writing, one or more of the reasons listed above shall be dismissed without further consideration.
-The request for appeal shall be limited in its review to the reason or reasons raised in the written appeal.
+The request for appeal shall be limited in its review to the reasons raised in the written appeal.